pea1bee/hotstar-ipl-ad-mute/README.md

 1. **Open Firefox**, and go to `about:debugging`
 2. Click **This Firefox**
 3. Click **Load Temporary Add-on**
-4. Select `manifest.json` file inside `hotstar-ipl-ad-mute/firefox` folder.
+4. Select `manifest.json` file inside `hotstar-ipl-ad-mute/firefox` folder
 5. Enjoy muted ads during live sport streams!

 Note: The extension installs and remains installed until you remove it or restart Firefox.